praduca/halvm-test/README.md

 In a few moments we should be able to verify a Haskell program will run directly by the Xen hypervisor: `bundle exec kitchen verify`

-To play login and try some examples:
+To play... login and try some examples:

 ```
 bundle exec kitchen login